sci-42ver/SICP_SDF/sicp_exercise.md

   - IMHO this is already done in former exercises like Exercise 4.5.
   - wiki demo of [postfix](https://en.wikipedia.org/wiki/Reverse_Polish_notation) is also fine.
 - [ ] 11
-  - I didn't find this is related with footnote 14.
+  - ~~I didn't find this is related with footnote 14.~~ `add-binding-to-frame!`
+    > as it only redefines the binding of the procedure-local variable frame same as LisScheSic's "this won't work..."
+(I *didn't view all comments* when writing that).
 - [x] 12
   - trivial due to `scan`.
 - [ ] 13